 Swiss supplier and services provider Lonza has added another product to its catalogue of cell culture media, the most recent addition to the offering of its new bioscience unit.

+So confident is Lonza in its new unit that in July the company announced that it had enhanced its financial targets for the division.
 In light of the "current business strength," the firm announced an investment phase going from 2007 through 2008 that shouldn't hurt its current margin levels (an EBIT margin of 14.6 per cent was reported over the first half).

 The company is upping its R&D investments from 6 per cent of sales to 8 per cent, as well as promising capital expenditures of CHF100m over a four year period.
 Manpower at the bioscience division is also expected to double over the next seven years, reflecting Lonza's belief in the strength of the unit and the major role its products and services can play in serving the growing biopharmaceutical sector.